-- The asset can be new or second hand - o To be eligible, the asset must be purchased by a business turning over less than \$50m (see above) - The amount must be under \$30,000 (or \$20,000 depending on date of purchase) exclusive of GST (i.e. \$33,000 including GST) - o If you borrow to purchase the asset, the asset is still eligible - o The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in the future won't qualify until the car is actually delivered)
+- For the instant asset write off the asset can be new or second hand. - To be eligible, the asset must be purchased by a business turning over less than \$50m or \$500 million after 12th March 2020 (see above) - The amount must be under \$150,000 (depending on date of purchase - could be \$30K or \$25K or \$20K) exclusive of GST (i.e. \$165,000, \$33K, \$27.5K or \$22K including GST)

-o To claim the write off on a motor vehicle you will need to have a valid log book and claim only that percentage of the cost as an immediate write off

-- o Some taxpayers may try to reduce the cost of an asset to under \$30k by using a trade-in when purchasing the asset (for example a car).
-However, the monetary value - of the trade-in will form part of the asset cost and not reduce the cost of the asset. - Any attempt to manipulate invoices etc. will attract the ATO's use of the antiavoidance rules, thereby eliminating the \$30,000 write off. - o If your business has a small profit or even a loss, the write off will be of little or no benefit in the current year (losses are not refundable but can be carried forward to the next year) - o Building structural improvements are not eligible for the instant write off - o Depreciating assets valued at more than \$30,000 will be depreciated in one pool at a rate of 15% in the first year and 30% in future years - o If your pool balance at the end of the year is less than \$30,000 before applying any other depreciation deduction, the entire pool balance can be written off - o If your business is not a 'Small Business Entity' you will need to depreciate all assets purchased over \$100.
-Any assets purchased for \$100 or less can be written off immediately
+- If you borrow to purchase the asset, the asset is still eligible - The asset must be installed and ready to use by the deadline (purchasing a car to be delivered in July 2020 won't qualify until the car is actually delivered) - To claim the write off on a motor vehicle you will need to have a valid log book and claim only that percentage of the cost as an immediate write off - If you purchase a car for your business, the instant asset write-off is limited to the business portion of the car limit of \$57,581 for the 2019-20 income tax year - Some taxpayers may try to reduce the cost of an asset to under \$30k (for purchases prior to 12th March 2020) by using a trade-in when purchasing the asset (for example a car).
+However, the monetary value of the trade-in will form part of the asset cost and not reduce the cost of the asset. - Any attempt to manipulate invoices etc. will attract the ATO's use of the antiavoidance rules, thereby eliminating the write off. - If your business has a small profit or even a loss, the write off will be of little or no benefit in the current year (losses are not refundable but can be carried forward to the next year) - Building structural improvements are not eligible for the instant write off - If your pool balance at the end of the year is less than \$30,000 before applying any other depreciation deduction, the entire pool balance can be written off (\$150,000 if purchased post 12th March 2020) - If your business is not a 'Small Business Entity' you will need to depreciate all assets purchased over \$1000.
+Any assets purchased for \$1000 or less can be written off immediately incentive, an accelerated depreciation deduction of 57.5 per cent for the business portion of the new depreciating asset applies for the cost of an asset on installation from 12th March 2020 to 30th June 2021 and existing depreciation rules apply (15 per cent for the first year and 30 per cent for subsequent years) to the balance of the asset's cost and for subsequent years.
+There is no limit to the cost of a qualifying depreciating asset eligible for this concession, but the asset must be new and not second hand.